koserLeos/bind9/doc/arm/load-balance.inc.rst

      :any:`sortlist` features in BIND.

 Each approach is described in the following sections and the limits to each are identified.
-Generic limitations are described together in section :ref:`balancing_caveats`.
+Generic limitations are described in the section :ref:`balancing_caveats`.

 .. note::
    This section deals with the use of DNS to balance end-user services.
-   Load balancing of DNS service is not addressed by these techniques.
+   Load balancing of the DNS service itself is not addressed by these techniques.

 .. _https_balance: